 This local grocery store has been one of the longest running tenets in the mall.
 But not until they rebuilt in a new 47,000 sq ft location on the ocean side of the mall.
-Foodland has it become a spectacle in the mall that is well worth visiting.
+Foodland has it become a spectacle in the Ala Moana Center that is well worth visiting.

 Some say it’s the heart of mall, and the beautiful koi ponds are the veins that run through it.
-The center stage is notoriously known for a daily hula show that takes place from 1 PM to 1:20 PM.
+The center stage is notoriously known for a daily hula show that takes place from 5 PM to 5:20 PM.
 Folks still crowd around for the short but sweet performance.
 There is also a kids hula show that takes place every Sunday at 1 PM.

 Can you believe there are over 100 restaurants in the Ala Moana Shopping Center.
 A majority of them reside within one of three food courts.
 But don’t confuse these food courts as ordinary.
-Can you believe there are over 100 restaurants in the Ala Moana Shopping Center.
-A majority of them reside within one of three food courts.
-But don’t confuse these food courts as ordinary.
-They are absolutely huge and have different themes and restaurant selections in each.

 The Makai Market Food Court is the original, and well-designed restaurant row market place.
 There are lots of tempting choices, including the Poi Bowl that has been part of the Makai Market from the beginning.
 You can get your Hawaiian food fix here.